Next Steps and How To Prepare

 How can I prepare for the phase out?

-To prepare for the phase out, start having conversations with your friends and family about how to use less single-use plastics at home.
+To prepare for the phase out, start having conversations with your friends and family about how to reduce your use of single-use plastics at home.
 Look at how the food and drinks you purchase are packaged at the supermarket.
 Are there other non-single-use plastic options, or can I take a reusable container

 Here are some further tips on how you can reduce single-use plastics: